jojosam90/imagesegmentation/README.md

 -Uses logistic regression to predict the objectiveness score instead of Softmax function used in YOLO v2

 -YOLO v3 uses the Darknet-53 network for feature extractor which has 53 convolutional layers

+## Mask R-CNN
+- Mask R-CNN extends Faster R-CNN.

+### What’s different in Mask R-CNN and Faster R-CNN?
+Faster R-CNN has two outputs
+-For each candidate object, a class label and a bounding-box offset;

+Mask R-CNN has three outputs
+-For each candidate object, a class label and a bounding-box offset;
+Third output is the object mask